SAP-archive/teched2020-DEV161/exercises/ex6/README.md

     >![](images/2020-10_BAS_Expose_Port_Notification_.jpg)<br><br>

     >A new browser tab opens, containing the SAP Fiori launchpad.

+    >If the browser tab does not open, or a notification "You have exceeded the number of ports you can expose" appears at the bottom-right of the page, you may need to unexpose ports.
+Select the *Ports: Unexpose* option in the command palette (View | Find Command) to unexpose a port that is in an *[Active]* state.
+Repeat this procedure until no more than two ports are in *[Active]* state, and try again.

     >A new tab opens in SAP Business Application Studio, showing the log of the running app.